What is a Digital License Plate?

 Vehicle theft and tampering may be a significant factor in adopting these digital plates: an individual may be arrested and need a lawyer to argue their case if the license plate registered to them is used in a crime, including filling the gas tank of another car and leaving the station without paying.
 Unfortunately, if an individual realizes that their license plate has been stolen (often replaced with another stolen plate) they are responsible for buying a new plate and correcting any legal issues that arise from police involvement, which is a matter of public record.

-All information about vehicle history such as ownership, registration and driving records are considered public and can be accessed by license plate lookup through online databases.
+All information about vehicle history such as ownership, registration and driving records are considered public and can be accessed by license plate search through online databases.

 Digital plates may be programmed by the owner to display some sort of commercial message but only when the vehicle is parked.
 When they are moving on a public street vehicles must show the digits and letters that the state assigned to the vehicle unless it is stolen, in which case the plate can be altered remotely to flash a message alerting other drivers to unlawful use.
 Stolen digital plates may also be tracked using the GPS embedded in them.